Trump's false election claims at the center of Virginia gubernatorial race - ExBulletin

 Last night’s approval marked the fifth time Donald Trump has publicly endorsed Glenn Youngkin, Virginia Democratic Party President Susan Swecker said on a call with reporters Thursday.
 Glenn simply cannot get enough of it and he continues to rally behind Donald Trump’s baseless electoral conspiracy theories that erode our democratic processes and lead, as we have all seen, to violence.

-Youngkins ‘opponent, former Governor Terry McAuliffe, quickly released an ad focused on Youngkins’ remarks, which overlaid the Republican audio on shaky video footage of the Jan.6 uprising on the U.S. Capitol. .
+Youngkin’s opponent, former Gov. Terry McAuliffe, quickly released an ad focused on Youngkin’s remarks, which overlaid the Republican’s audio over shaky video footage of the Jan.6 uprising on the U.S. Capitol. .

 Glenn Youngkins’ priorities are clear: He is running as governor to bring Donald Trump’s dangerous conspiracy theories to Virginia, McAuliffe said in a statement.